stringing/Federated-LLM-Based-APR/README.md

 - [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)
 - [CodeQwen1.5-7B-Chat](https://huggingface.co/Qwen/CodeQwen1.5-7B-Chat)

-## III.
+## IV.
 Data
 ### TutorCode
-The fine-tuning dataset TutorCode restrics its access to prevent data leakage caused by web crawlers, which collect web data as the pretraining corpora for LLMs.
+The fine-tuning dataset TutorCode restricts its access to prevent data leakage caused by web crawlers, which collect web data as the pretraining corpora for LLMs.
 Please use the dataset via the official API of [TutorCode](https://github.com/buaabarty/CREF).

 ### Fine-tuning Dataset
 After acquiring the original json files from the TutorCode API, the formatted fine-tuning dataset can be constructed by [extract_from_morepair.py](FederatedScope/federatedscope/llm/MyUtils/extract_from_tutorcode.py):